duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/25_docker_troubleshooting.md

 [compose]: https://docs.docker.com/compose/

-## Container does not start  {#setup-troubleshooting-docker-starting}
+## Container does not start  {#setup-troubleshooting-docker-starting status=draft}

 Symptom: `docker: Error response from daemon: Conflict.
 The container name "/![container_name]" is already in use by container "![container_hash]".
 You have to remove (or rename) that container to be able to reuse that name.`

-Resolution: Stop (`docker stop ![container_name]`) if running and then remove (`docker rm ![container_name]`) the container with the
+Resolution: Stop the container (`docker stop ![container_name]`) if running and then remove (`docker rm ![container_name]`) the container with the

-## Docker exits with tls: oversized record received
+## Docker exits with `tls: oversized record received`

-If Docker exits with the above error when running remote comamnds, the most likely reason is different versions of Docker on your computer and Duckiebot.
+If Docker exits with the above error when running remote commands, the most likely reason is different versions of Docker on your computer and Duckiebot.
 You can check that by running `docker version` on both devices.
 If that is indeed the case, you need to upgrade the Docker binaries on your computer.
 To do that, follow the official instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 ## I can't run a container because I get `exec user process caused "exec format error"`